whrc/ARTS/ARTS_main_dataset/README.md

 2025-08-19
 -v.6.0.0
-    -A new data source "CDai, University of Florida" has been added, including 2747 new RTS-positive polygons from 4 sites in Canada, 8 sites in Russia, and 1 site in Alaska.
+    - A new data source "CDai, University of Florida" has been added, including 2747 new RTS-positive polygons from 4 sites in Canada, 8 sites in Russia, and 1 site in Alaska.

 2025-08-06
 - v.5.0.0